darrenortiz77/cane/README.md

 TODO:

-- make it so when you click outside the nav it closes
 - add a skip to nav, skip to main button
 - figure out what that initial anim is with the nav??
 - animate checkmarks and selling points